-Following the transition in the energy market, a transition in the use of ROVs is also taking place.
-After all, fossil fuels are finite, and all kinds of ways of generating energy in a sustainable way are currently being sought.
+Following the transition in the energy market, a transition in using ROVs and ROV Cables is also taking place.
+After all, fossil fuels are finite, and all kinds of ways of generating energy sustainably are currently being sought.

 Working in rougher waters: from oil/gas to ocean sustainability projects

 To work in waters where the currents/tides are stronger, the ROV needs to be sturdier and requires more power.
 In addition, the Overall Diameter of the cable must be as thin as possible.
-A complicated contrast: to make the ROV stronger, more power is needed, which requires a thicker cable.
+A complicated contrast: more power is needed to make the ROV stronger, which requires a thicker cable.

 Offshore wind farms and floating wind turbines: consequences for ROV Cable design

 Construction of offshore wind farms can also occur in areas with more current.
 In addition, the construction of these types of projects often takes longer, as they consist of dozens of wind turbines.
 While the construction of oil and gas platforms can usually take up to a month, the construction of offshore wind farms can take months.
 Therefore, ROV operator companies are looking for longer ocean bottom time and are interested in improving the quality of each of the ROV's products, including a critical part such as the electric-optic ROV cable.